 Systems thinking involves an enhanced ability to hold the one and the many in one’s mind at the same time, and to perceive the interrelatedness.
-This capacity requires a level of comfort with not knowing.
+This capacity requires a level of comfort with not knowing, with uncertainty as opposed to certainty.
 Pressure, anxiety, and fear do not go well with systems thinking.
 They dumb down this ability to perceive interrelatedness, and to attend to one’s more subtle sense perceptions.

 Who does systems thinking?

 Peter Senge and his book The Fifth Discipline is the best known systems thinker in the field of organizational development.
 Otto Scharmer trained with Peter Senge, and developed the Theory U model and book by the same name.
 Theory U informs much of Systems Thinking Marin’s structure and activities.
 Bruce McKenzie and Jane Lorand who formerly led systems thinking training programs in the Green MBA are also a big influence, and have developed an online systems thinking tool called Wind Tunneling.